Links

 Set Webhook URL

-The webhook URL is a resource address to which WhatsApp Servers send notifications triggered by specific events.
-A suitable webhook URL must be supplied by you or by your Partner Software Provider / ISV.
+The Webhook URL is a resource address to which WhatsApp Servers send notifications triggered by specific events.
+A suitable webhook URL must be supplied by the client or by the Partner Software Provider / ISV.

 If you generate a new API KEY, the webhook URL for that number will be removed.
 So you must reset it using the new API-KEY.